microsoft/DeepSpeed/blogs/deepspeed-fp6/03-05-2024/README.md

 On average, the TC-FPx kernel demonstrates a 2.1-fold enhancement in processing speed over the FP16 cuBLAS benchmark during memory-intensive matrix-matrix multiplications on NVIDIA A100 GPUs.
 Notably, the implementation of the FP6 kernel through FP6 quantization facilitates the operation of LLaMA-70b on a solitary A100 GPU.
-This remarkable feat results in a normalized inference throughput that is 1.69 to 2.65 times superior to the FP16 benchmark when conducting inference tasks with batch sizes under 32.
+This remarkable feat results in a normalized inference throughput that is 1.69 to 2.65 times superior to the FP16 benchmark when conducting inference tasks with batch-size under 32.

 # 3. LLMs serving with FP6 <a name="serving-llm"></a>